 Bachelor of Arts in English and Creative Writing

 This bachelor's degree program connects students to the worlds of literature, drama and film.
 Students study specific authors and their influences, as well as the role of research in understanding English literature and its place in society throughout history.
 Students can develop a critical eye for English language through classes that hone their writing, research and reading skills.
-Classes are available in different genres of English, Shakespeare and film analysis.
+Classes are available in different genres of non-fiction, fiction and poetry.
 There's also the option of completing a senior project.
 The minor in English and creative writing is meant for students who are not majoring in English.
 Students will have to take two creative writing classes and four elective courses in English or creative writing and submit a portfolio to earn the minor.

 Ph.D. in English